 From exchanging vouchers to wheelchair seat reservations

 After purchasing your Japan Rail Pass, you will receive an exchange voucher.
-Once arrived in Japan, you need to go to a ticket/sales office (Midori no Madoguchi) which issues the actual Japan Rail Pass upon presentation of your exchange order and your passport.
+Once you arrived in Japan, you need to go to a ticket/sales office (Midori no Madoguchi) which issues the actual Japan Rail Pass upon presentation of your exchange order and your passport.

-We went to the New South Gate Midori no Madoguchi ticket office in Shinjuku.
+We went to the JR New South Gate Midori no Madoguchi ticket office in Shinjuku.
 The location is in the new building right across the street from JR Shinjuku Station South Gate (“Lumine” Mall).
 The staff at the ticket office spoke excellent English, and after some waiting time, we received our Japan Rail Passes.

 I also prepared a note with the train information found on Hyperdia to make a reservation for the wheelchair seat.
 The sales agent asked us to wait because she needed to make some phone calls to organize the seat reservation.
 About 40 min later I got our tickets mentioning the train number, the car number as well as the seat numbers for our first trip from Shinagawa Station to Nagoya.
 My ticket also showed a small wheelchair symbol.